greghall76/di2e-analytics/README.md

 #Building:
- Build a configuration of elasticsearch and kibana that have the graph enabled... cd elastic && docker build . -t docker.elastic.co/elasticsearch/elasticsearch:di2e-cfg cd kibana && docker build . -t docker.elastic.co/kibana/kibana:di2e-cfg
+ Build a configuration of elasticsearch and kibana that have the graph enabled... cd elastic && docker build -t  pinksummit/elasticsearch . cd kibana && docker build -t pinksummit/kibana .

  mvn clean install